The People's Best New Chef: Southeast Contenders

 Why She's Amazing: Because without ever even visiting Louisville, she left San Francisco to cook at Decca, where she's adding global flavors (like saffron and marcona almonds) to local ingredients (like sweet potatoes and Marksbury Farm Market beef).

-Background: The Moss Room (San Francisco); The Admiral (Asheville, NC); Quality Meats (New York City)
+background: The Moss Room (/sites/default/files/an Francisco); The Admiral (Asheville, NC); Quality Meats (New York City)

 Quintessential Dish: Seared walleye with butternut squash and ras el hanout